Navegó a una página que no está disponible en español en este momento. Seleccione el enlace si desea ver otro contenido en español.

 What is two-factor authentication?

-Two-factor authentication, also known as "2FA", or sometimes referred to as "2-factor authentication" or "multi-factor authentication", is a way to verify a person’s identity using two different factors.
-For example, using both your password and an access code sent to your mobile device to sign in to an app is more secure than using only your password.
+Two-factor authentication, also known as "2FA", or sometimes referred to as "2-factor authentication" or "multi-factor authentication", is a way to verify a person’s identity using two different authentication factors.
+For example, using both your password and an access code sent to your mobile device to sign in is more secure than using only your password.

 Wells Fargo may require two-factor authentication to confirm your identity when completing certain transactions or changes online.